 Some retailers remove product listings, at least temporarily, when a product is out of stock.
 This helps avoid confusion from potential customers, but it can also lead to missed opportunities.
 Automating listings management can ensure you keep out-of-stock items listed online while identifying them as “out of stock.”

 This means customers can still find the products they are looking for and be presented with alternatives or the ability to sign up for a notification when the product is back in stock.

 Managing listings is notoriously difficult to do across multiple sales channels.
 With automation, you can write a single listing and share it across all sites and apps where your products are sold.
 This saves you time spent updating each listing individually, keeps listings consistent and reduces the chance of mistakes.

 Targeting copy to audiences

-Automation can help by allowing different versions of a listing to be displayed for each type of site or app.
-Core basics would be kept constant such as dimensions, technical features, and environmental credentials, but the language would change to resonate with the audience reading it.
-Pricing and promotions can automatically be tailored to the audience as well.
+Automation can help by allowing different versions of a listing to be displayed for different types of sites or apps based on audience.
+Core basics such as dimensions, technical features and environmental credentials remain constant, while dynamic language automatically changes to resonate with the audience reading it.
+Customized options like pricing and promotions can automatically be tailored to different audiences, as well.

-This means you can categorize products that are similar or complement each other.
-Purchases of one product could then notify the team that there’s a demand increase in a specific category and allow them to stock accordingly.
-If replacement stock isn’t available from a supplier for a specific item, then the retailer could stock up on the alternative the software recommends.
-Another option with this feature is to create urgency and manage expectations by adding a notice to low stock items such as “selling fast” or “limited availability.”
+If replacement stock isn’t available from a supplier for a specific item, then you can stock up on the alternatives recommended by your automated inventory management system.
+Create urgency and manage expectations by adding a notice to low-stock items such as “selling fast” or “limited availability.”